mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 powerTo(system, model; label = 2)
 ```

-To calculate the total reactive power injection by the particular branch, the function can be used:
+To calculate the active and reactive power values linked with branch charging admittances of the particular branch, the function can be used:
 ```@repl ComputationPowersCurrentsLosses
 powerCharging(system, model; label = 2)
 ```

-To calculate active and reactive power losses at the particular branch, the function can be used:
+To calculate active and reactive power losses across the series impedance of the particular branch, the function can be used:
 ```@repl ComputationPowersCurrentsLosses
-powerLoss(system, model; label = 2)
+powerSeries(system, model; label = 2)
 ```

 Further, we can compute the current at "from" bus end of the particular branch using the following function: